RogerioHD/LogAnalysis/README.md

          </details>
     </details>
 ### Running the program
-After the initial set up you should be able to log into your virtual machine via `vagrant up` and them `vagrant ssh`
+After the initial set up you should be able to log into your virtual machine. via `vagrant up` and them `vagrant ssh`
 If everthing is ok the output of your shell would seems like:
 `vagrant@vagrant:/vagrant/news$`